emqx/emqx-docs/en_US/data-integration/data-bridges.md

 ## Features Supported

 You can further improve the performance and reliability of data integration with the following easy-to-use data integration features.
-Note: Depending on the data system you are connecting to, the features supported may differ.
+Note: The features supported may differ depending on the data system you are connecting to.
 You may refer to the document about different data systems for feature support.

 ### Connection Pool